Climbing Wall Safety Tips

 Climbing safety involves more than just making sure climbers have the proper equipment.
 Safety is our top priority, and we are committed to maintaining a safe and welcoming atmosphere at all times.
 Personal responsibility is an essential concept that everyone should grasp before attempting to climb at our facility.
 It is your job to ensure that you receive the appropriate instruction so that you know how to get back down to the ground safely.

-- Prior to belaying, all potential belayers must pass a belay test.
+- Prior to belaying, potential belayers must pass a belay test.
 There are separate tests for both top rope and lead climbing.
 Top rope and lead belayers must be 14 or older, unless participating in a CCPRC instructional program.

 - Climbing involves physically strenuous activity and participants should be in reasonably good condition.
 Anyone with preexisting conditions or health concerns should consult with their physician prior to climbing.